 Now is the Time to Start Your Continuing Education

-Your continuing education course credits will be reported directly to the Georgia Office of the Insurance and Safety Fire Commissioner on the same day you complete the training.
+Note that your continuing education course credits will be reported directly to the Indiana Department of Insurance on the same day you complete the training.
 So, if you’re in a rush to complete your continuing education, we’ve got you covered.

-- Select and enroll in courses or webinars in advance of your expiration date.
+- Select and enroll in courses well in advance of your expiration date.

-- Complete your courses – we submit your credits to the Department of Insurance the same day as you complete them.
+- Complete your courses – we submit your credits to the Indiana Department of Insurance the same day you complete them.

 If you’re near your renewal date, there’s no time to be lost.
-Sign up now for the most trusted and convenient solution for keeping your Georgia insurance license active.
+Sign up now for the most trusted and convenient solution for keeping your license active.